-With dark money influencing elections, Phoenix at ‘forefront’ of effort to make political spending transparent
+Phoenix midterm ballot proposal at ‘forefront’ of effort to eliminate dark-money donors

 PHOENIX – Anonymous spending with the intention of influencing an election has raised concern throughout the country and specifically in Phoenix, where a ballot measure could be at the "forefront" of bringing dark money spending to light.